Cardiac markers are myocardial markers that have the ability to diagnose cardiac injury, including myocardial infarction and myocardial microinjury.

 In recent years, the risk factors that can predict heart disease, especially coronary heart disease, have been used as cardiac markers, such as high-sensitivity C-reactive protein, the number of peripheral blood monocytes, the ratio of high-density lipoprotein to low-density lipoprotein, Chlamydia pneumoniae antibody, thrombus precursor protein, fibrinogen, and so on.

-All diseases that may cause heart injury should always observe cardiac markers, such as coronary heart disease, hypertension, myocarditis, cardiomyopathy, cor pulmonale, cardiac insufficiency and other diseases that damage the myocardium.
+All diseases that may cause heart injury should always observe the list of cardiac markers, such as coronary heart disease, hypertension, myocarditis, cardiomyopathy, cor pulmonale, cardiac insufficiency and other diseases that damage the myocardium.
 Besides, taking drugs that damage the myocardium need to observe cardiac markers as well.

 In addition, for older people, people with cardiovascular disease risk factors such as hyperlipidemia and obesity should also often observe some examination items with predictive value for the risk of coronary heart disease, such as high-sensitivity C-reactive protein, the ratio of high-density lipoprotein to low-density lipoprotein, fibrinogen, etc.